-The use of technology is incorporated throughout the curriculum and pupils from Year 3 have an individual iPad that they can use at school and at home.
+The use of technology is incorporated throughout the british primary curriculum and pupils from Year 3 have an individual iPad that they can use at school and at home.

 Parents are able to see specific pieces of work, listen to teacher feedback and watch how learning develops through our classroom platform app.